GradleUp/gr8/README.md

 Yes.
 Because every plugin now relocates its own version of `kotlin-stdlib`, `okio` and other dependendancies, it means more work for the Classloaders and more Metaspace being used.
 There's a risk that builds will use more memory although it hasn't been a big issue so far.

+**What does this bring compared to using R8 directly in a `JavaExec` task?**

+Using R8 directly from a `JavaExec` works as well.
+GR8 adds a few extra things like the ability to filter out some files in the dependencies.
+This is useful for an example to remove the dependencies rules that are otherwise automatically imported by R8.